cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 \end{aligned}
 $$

-with $h$ the time-step size.
-The slopes $\mathbf{k}_2$ and $\mathbf{k}_3$ require the computation of the state vector at the intermediate points $\mathbf{X}_n + h\mathbf{k}_1/2$ and $\mathbf{X}_n + h\mathbf{k}_2/2$.
-Below is the computational time in the case of precomputing the factor $h/2$ compared to evaluating for each expression.
+where $h$ is the time-step size.
+The slopes $\mathbf{k}_2$ and $\mathbf{k}_3$ require the computation of the state vector at the intermediate points $\mathbf{X}_n + h\mathbf{k}_1/2$ and $\mathbf{X}_n + h\mathbf{k}_2/2$. he table below shows the computational time when precomputing the factor $h/2$ compared to evaluating it within each expression.

 | Operation | Execution Time (ms) |
 | :--- | :--- |
 | h/2 not precomputed | 522.31 |
 | h/2 precomputed | 485.80 |

-This optimization alone corresponds to a $7$% reduction in the computational cost.
+This optimization alone corresponds to a 7% reduction in computational cost.
 Such optimizations are extrimely easy yet very effective.

-Once all multiplies and additions are reduced to the bare minimum, one starts to wonder about **floating point precision**.
-Specifically, in the collision problem is desirable to have precision at least of the order of meters.
-Recalling that typical Low Earth Orbit radius are $\approx 7000$ km, a FP32 stare vector would be truncated approximately at meter scale.
-Accumulation of round-off error over thousands of time steps will cause the numerical solution to rapidly drift away from the physics.
-However, the small displament increments, in this setup of order $\mathcal{O}(1)$, need not necesserly be double precision.
-This will mainly depend on the number of RK4 time steps to generate the Monte Carlo trajectories.
-In order to test for the correct behavoiour, we first employ FP64 for all variables.
+Once all multiplications and additions are reduced to the bare minimum, one must consider **floating-point precision**.
+Specifically, for the collision problem, it is desirable to maintain precision at the meter level.
+Recalling that a typical Low Earth Orbit radius is roughly $7000$ km, a FP32 stare vector would be truncated at approximately the meter scale.
+The accumulation of round-off error over thousands of time steps will cause the numerical solution to rapidly drift away from the physical trajectory.
+However, the small displament increments, in this setup of order $\mathcal{O}(1)$, do not necesserly require double precision.
+This viability mainly depends on the number of RK4 time steps used to generate the Monte Carlo trajectories. o test for correct behavior, we first employ FP64 for all variables.
 Subsequently, we retain double precision for the state vectors and use single precision to store the derivative functions $\mathbf{f}(X(t))$.
 The measured difference at the final time is of the order of $10^{-1}$ meters, which we deem acceptable for this application.
-The table below shows the computational time for full double precision and for mixed precision.
+The table below compares the computational time for full double precision versus mixed precision.

 | FP precision | Execution Time (ms) |
 | :--- | :--- |